Amazon Great Indian Festival Finale Days: Don't Miss These Smartphone Deals

 Buy now at: Rs.
 24,999 (MRP Rs.
 31,999)

 The iQoo Neo 6 is currently on sale with a 20 percent discount.
 The included exchange offer can provide an additional up to Rs.
 12,200 discount on this smartphone.
 It features a 6.62-inch full-HD+ E4 AMOLED display with a 360Hz touch sampling rate.
-The handset is powered by a Snapdragon 8 Gen 1 SoC.
+The handset is powered by a Snapdragon 870 SoC.
 There is a 64-megapixel triple rear came setup and a 16-megapixel selfie camera on the front.

 Buy now at: Rs.
 31,999 (MRP Rs.
 39,999)